Wednesday, August 28, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-On this day, The Beatles started working on John Lennon’s “Dear Prudence” at Trident Studios.
-They were still a trio, as Ringo Starr had temporarily left the group on August 22.
-The Beatles had previously worked at Trident, on July 31, 1968, to record “Hey Jude” and take benefit of its eight-track machine.
+On this day, The Beatles began the recording of John Lennon’s “Dear Prudence” at Trident Studios.
+They were still a trio because Ringo Starr had temporarily left the group on August 22.
+Previously, The Beatles had utilized Trident’s facilities on July 31, 1968, to record “Hey Jude,” taking advantage of the studio’s eight-track machine.

-The session started at 5 pm and lasted till 7 am.
-Using eight-track recording equipment – which gave them more options than the four-track equipment they usually worked with at Abbey Road – the band was able to re-record their parts as they developed the song and perfect what was registered as Take 1:
+The recording session started at 5 pm and concluded at 7 am.
+The eight-track recording equipment provided more versatility than the four-track systems at Abbey Road, allowing the band to re-record their parts as they developed the song and perfect what was registered as Take 1:

 The eight-track facility meant that it could be recorded track by track, each one perfected over a number of times while simultaneously wiping previous attempts.
 This method of working makes the ‘take one’ statistic look distinctly silly for, although it was just one ‘take,’ it was innumerable recordings.

-They continued working on “Dear Prudence” at Trident, the day after, on August 29, 1968.
+The work on “Dear Prudence” continued at Trident the following day, August 29, 1968.

 Recording • Take 1